 Access to financial services and solid financial advice for all sections of society contributes to economic development and forms the basis for financial and social integration.
-We fulfil our responsibility as a bank-insurer in this regard too, we promote financial literacy and seek by means of solid and transparent advice to help our clients make the right decisions.
-We realised more than ever during the coronavirus crisis just how important digital literacy is and we launched a variety of initiatives and guides, for instance, to help new users familiarise themselves with our mobile apps.
-With the introduction of the option to receive financial and economic news through KBC Mobile in 2022, we found yet another way to contribute to awareness-raising and financial education.
+As a bank-insurer, we are committed to financial literacy.
+For example, by introducing the option to receive financial and economic news through KBC Mobile we contribute to awareness-raising and financial education.
+We also expect our employees to communicate with our clients in an accessible, clear, understandable and transparent manner.